NervanaSystems/ngraph/doc/sphinx/source/optimize/index.rst

 Integrate Generic Frameworks
 #############################

-This section, written for framework architects or engineers who want to optimize a generic, brand new or less widely-supported framework, we provide some of our learnings from the work we've done in developing "framework direct optimizations (DO)" and custom bridge code, such as that for our `ngraph tensorflow bridge`_ code.
+In this section, written for framework architects or engineers who want to optimize a brand new, generic, or less widely-supported framework, we provide some of our learnings from our "framework Direct Optimization (framework DO)" work and custom bridge code, such as that for our `ngraph tensorflow bridge`_.

 .. important:: This section contains articles for framework owners or developers who want to incorporate the nGraph library directly into their framework and